tariusagi/ulcd/README.md

 A Python 3 program to demonstrate the 128x64 ST7920 LCD.
 Running without argument to display a simple test or "all" to perform a full demonstration with texts, custom fonts and graphics.

 ## hd44780.py
-*This module is a work in progress, not ready to use yet*

 A Python 3 module to control a 16x2 monochrome LCD screen.
 Based on this [Interfacing 16x2 LCD with Raspberry Pi](https://www.electronicshub.org/interfacing-16x2-lcd-with-raspberry-pi/).
 Tested on a Raspberry Pi Zero W.